-I am a Ph.D. candidate in the Security and Privacy Research Lab at the University of Texas at Arlington, where I specialize in studying online abuse, particularly social engineering attacks across various platforms, with an emphasis on developing real-time frameworks for detecting and reporting these threats.
+Security and Privacy Research Lab, where I specialized in studying online abuse, particularly social engineering attacks across various platforms, with an emphasis on developing real-time frameworks for detecting and reporting these threats.
 I take an interdisciplinary approach in my research, integrating methods from Machine Learning, Natural Language Processing, Social Computing, and Software Security.

 My work has been featured in several top-tier conferences, including USENIX Security 2025, IEEE S&P 2024, ICWSM 2024, and ACM IMC 2023.
 Notably, our research on exploiting commercial Large Language Models to create evasive phishing scams was recognized with the Distinguished Paper award at IEEE S&P 2024.
 Additionally, my contributions have been recognized with two Comcast Innovation Grant awards in 2022 and 2024.